 Following a CLL diagnosis, which molecular tests are essential?
 Dr. Javier Pinilla-Ibarz reviews the types of tests available and their potential impact on prognosis and treatment.
+Want more information?
+Download the Program Resource Guide here.

 Dr. Javier Pinilla-Ibarz is the Lymphoma Section Head and Director of Immunotherapy in the malignant hematology department at Moffitt Cancer Center.
 More about this expert here.